t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 OSCOAP {{ID-OSCOAP}} is a proposal that protects CoAP messages by wrapping them in the CBOR Object Signing and Encryption (COSE) {{RFC8152}} format.
 Thus, OSCOAP falls in the category of object security and it can be applied wherever CoAP can.

 The Internet Key Exchange (IKEv2)/IPsec and the Host Identity protocol (HIP) reside at or above the network layer in the OSI model.
 Both protocols are able to perform an authenticated key exchange and set up the IPsec for secure payload delivery.
-Currently, there are also ongoing efforts to create a HIP variant coined Diet HIP {{ID-HIP}} that takes lossy low-power networks into account at the authentication and key exchange level.
+Currently, there are also ongoing efforts to create a HIP variant coined Diet HIP {{ID-HIP-DEX}} that takes constrained nodes into account at the authentication and key exchange level.

 Transport Layer Security (TLS) and its datagram-oriented variant DTLS secure transport-layer connections.
 TLS provides security for TCP and requires a reliable transport, while DTLS secures and uses datagram-oriented protocols such as UDP.
 Both protocols are intentionally kept similar and share the same ideology and cipher suites.